hm-lang/core/proposals/README.md

     print("X is a double")
 ```

-You can create a new instance of the same type using the `lowerCamelCase` type:
+You can create a new instance of the same type using the `type_case` type:

 ```
 xType: x